- 1

 | 6.18 LTS | Long Term Support (Extended) | December 2027 |

-| 7.0 | Stable (GA expected mid-April 2026) | TBA |
+| 7.0 | Stable (GA expected mid-Apr 2026) | To be announced |

-Kernel 7.0 is expected to be included in major distributions as follows:
+Kernel 7.0 is expected to be included in major Distributions as follows:

-- Ubuntu 26.04 LTS, launching in April 2026, is expected to ship with Kernel 7.0 or 6.18 LTS
+- Ubuntu 26.04 LTS, launching April 2026, is expected to ship with Kernel 7.0 or 6.18 LTS

 - RHEL 10 and Debian 13 (Trixie) may use Kernel 6.12 LTS or newer

-- Uses PostgreSQL as the primary database, an enterprise-grade open source database on Linux
+- Uses PostgreSQL as the primary database — an enterprise-grade Open Source Database on Linux

 - Grand Linux Solution Team